Chagrilled/P4-DandoriDesktop/readme.md

 If you find one, plese use the devtools (while they still exist in the prod build) to copy/screencap any error traces from the JavaScript console, and (ideally) create an [issue](https://github.com/Chagrilled/P4-DandoriDesktop/issues) on the repo so I can keep them tracked.
 Be sure to include as much as you can to help me reproduce (potentially including your game file in question if relevant).

-Feel free to also message me on Discord (`noodl_`)/in the Hocotate Hacker server to say you've posted one or to discuss it.
+Post in #pikmin-4-help in the [Hocotate Hacker](https://discord.gg/G7Pgkdh) server to say you've posted one or to discuss it.

 To request a feature, also submit a GitHub issue.